srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/dnn_mnist-logo.png)

 In a previous blog post I wrote about a simple [3-Layer neural network for MNIST handwriting recognition](../Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/) that I built.
-Its architecture was fixed, always using a 3-layer structure with exactly 1 hidden layer.
+Its architecture -- a 3-layer structure with exactly 1 hidden layer -- was fix.
 And it only supported normal fully connected layers.

 To achieve better results in image recognition tasks deeper networks are needed.
-And they need to be capable of running convolutional layers.
+And, ideally, they need to be capable of running convolutional layers.
-Hence, as a next step on my journey towards *coding AI wisdom* I set out to add these features to my C network.
+Hence, I set out to add these features, in my continous journey towards *coding AI wisdom*. :)

-So, let me introduce in more detail how the network works, starting off with its overall architecture.

-## Network Architecture

-More than anything else did the introduction of convolutional layers influence the design of the network.

 ### Convolutional Networks

 Convolutional layers are a different beast than normal fully connected layers.
 Instead of each node in a layer connecting to *all* nodes in the previous layer, it connects to only *some* of them.
-The selection of which nodes it connects to is defined by a quadratic filter (or kernel window) that is moved over the previous layer.
+The selection of which nodes it connects to is defined by a quadratic filter (or kernel window) that moves over the previous layer.
-Thereby, the geolocation of a specific node, i.e. the horizontal and vertical proximity to its neighbors, is taken into account which is crucial for image recognition.
+The geolocation of a specific node, i.e. the horizontal and vertical proximity to its neighbors, is thereby taken into account which is crucial for image recognition.

 The second major difference of convolutional layers is the fact that weights are shared between nodes.
 This siginificantly reduces the network's complexity, i.e. the number of weights or parameters that need to be trained, and its memory requirements.